ARCOMM/ARCMT/Unofficial Templates/BRIT_ORBAT_TEMPLATE.vr/README.md

 For use as unoffical alternative to the main ARCMT.VR, using 8-10 man sections.

-Orbat reliant on CUP and elements of NIArms
+Orbat reliant the following:

+CUP for uniforms/weapons

+NIArms for Sidearms/ammunition

+ZSN Whistle Mod for Whistle

+ACE for CSW amd miscelanious other items.

+Breaching Charges for Breaching Charges